tayiorbeii/egghead.io_redux_course_notes/17-Extracting_Container_Components_FilterLink.md

 #### Problems with `FilterLink`
 There is a small problem with this implementation of `FilterLink`.
 Inside the `render()` method it reads the current `state` of the Redux store, however _it does not subscribe_ to the store.
 So if the parent component doesn't update when the store is updated, the correct value won't be rendered.

 Also, we currently re-render the entire application when the state changes, which isn't very efficient.
-In the future, we will move subscription to the React lifecycle methods of the container components.
+In the future, we will move subscription to the store to the lifecycle methods of the container components.

 React provides a special `forceUpdate()` method on the Component instances to force them to re-render.
 We can use it in combination with the `store.subscribe()` method so that any time the store changes we force the container component to update.